bobbycomet/Conky-Studio/README.md

 It’s a visual editor that lets you design fully functional Conky themes using a node-based workflow, without sacrificing flexibility or control.

 You can build real, production-ready themes today.
-Public release is planned once the remaining core features are complete and the workflow is fully polished.
+Public release is planned for August 1st.
+Showcase video coming soon.

 ---